-The evolution of absolute upward mobility AUM at the municipality level between the 1980 and 1990 child birth cohorts is shown in Figure 13.
+How have children's absolute mobility prospects evolved over time depending on where they grew up?
+Figure 12 explores this question by showing the evolution of absolute upward mobility (AUM) at the municipality level between the 1980 and 1990 birth cohorts.
 A visual comparison of Panel (a), representing the 1980 cohort, and Panel (b), representing the 1990 cohort, reveals a widespread deterioration in mobility prospects across many parts of Spain.
 The prevalence of areas with lower AUM (indicated by reddish hues) appears to intensify and expand in the map for the 1990 cohort.
-While some traditional high-mobility zones in the North-East and around major urban centers retain comparatively better outcomes, many of these also exhibit a visible reduction in the extent or intensity of high AUM levels (blue hues) when compared to the earlier cohort.
+While some traditional high-mobility zones in the North-East and around major urban centers retain comparatively better outcomes, many of these also exhibit a visible reduction in the extent or intensity of high AUM levels (blue hues) compared to the earlier cohort.

-The national downturn in AUM between the 1980 and 1990 cohorts, evident in Figure 13, is not completely uniform.
+The national downturn in AUM between the 1980 and 1990 cohorts, evident in Figure 12, is not completely uniform.
 Figure A14 presents the evolution of AUM for the 50 largest municipalities, revealing a general but heterogeneous decrease in AUM.
 For instance, many municipalities in Catalonia, including Terrassa, Barcelona, and L'Hospitalet de Llobregat, demonstrate relative resilience, maintaining comparatively high levels of upward mobility for the 1990 cohort.
 In contrast, the Community of Madrid and several of its major cities (e.g., Móstoles, or Getafe) exhibit a more substantial decline in AUM from the 1980 to the 1990 cohort, leading to a re-shuffling where some Catalan municipalities emerge as national leaders in AUM for the more recent cohort.
 Interestingly, pockets of stability or even improvement are observable in certain areas; some municipalities in Galicia and the Valencian Community, for example, managed to sustain or enhance their AUM levels against the broader national trend.
 Similarly, areas within Castilla y León did not experience declines as sharply as those seen in some other regions.